FredrikM97/Pathfinding_model/README.md

-# pyidle_import
+# Pathfinding_model

-Auto import of daily usage packages
+Visual implementation of how an search algorithm works